 People often ask for my packing list, though indirectly.
-People look at my pack, ask me how long I’m travelling for, and when I tell them they stare at me for a few seconds before saying “how the fuck do you fit all your shit in that pack?”.
-Really my pack isn’t that small.
-It’s a PacSafe VentureSafe 45l.
-It fits everything in my list and comfortably in the overhead compartment though I usually sneak through a little over the 7KG weight limit.
+They look at my pack, ask me how long I’m travelling for, and when I tell them they stare at me for a few seconds before saying “how the fuck do you fit everything in that pack?”.
+Really my pack is a PacSafe VentureSafe 45l.
+It fits everything on my list and comfortably in the overhead compartment, though I usually sneak through a little over the 7KG weight limit.

 Most people don’t take as little as I do though, so they just include everything on my list into lists of their own.
 I completely understand.
-I have been asked to expand on a few things in my list though, which I have done below.
+I have been asked for some more details on some items though, so I have done so below.

 For those who have spent a few days throwing up everything they ate and a few things they’re sure they didn’t, I don’t need to explain the importance of being careful with what you eat and drink.
 While you can never eliminate the possibility of getting ill entirely, you can at least ensure your drinking water is clean.

 While travelling, I really only trust the water I have cleaned and handled myself.
 I also try to avoid bottled water, as the notion of buying something, emptying it into my face then throwing it away, all for the sake of convenience, seems absurd.

 I prefer the design of the Grayl over other filter bottles.
 You fill the lower part, then press the filter down filling the top container.
 It is done in a few seconds.
 While it doesn’t store much clean water, what sold me is you can use it to fill other containers, which is more difficult with other designs.

 Anyone who has backpacked or hiked will know that while cotton bath towels are warm, comfortable and effective at drying, they also fill a huge amount of pack space, weigh around 15 kilograms when wet, and take far too long to dry.